 When people consider living in South Korea, Seoul is naturally the first city that they think of as a destination.
-However, living in Busan can be a great alternative for those who want to have the conveniences of big city living without being overwhelmed by the enormity of a megalopolis like Seoul.
+That said, moving to Busan can be a great alternative for those who want to have the conveniences of big-city living without being overwhelmed by the enormity of a megalopolis like Seoul.

-Public transportation in Busan
+Getting around in Busan

 + PRO: Affordable, reliable options

-Busan contains a considerable public transit system that makes it easy for everyone to travel in and around the city.
+Busan is home to a considerable public transit system that makes it easy for everyone to travel in and around the city.
 Six metro lines connect to all the major parts of Busan and a few of its surrounding cities.
-For those who prefer to be above-ground, there are a variety of bus routes that can conveniently get people to any part of the city.
+For those who prefer to be above ground, there are a variety of bus routes that can conveniently get people to any part of the city.

 - CON: Limited international travel options